hakanai/hex/README.markdown

 2. UI for load/save of Notebook - DONE!

-3. UI for creating new annotations at the current selection start. - PARTIAL
+3. UI for creating new annotations at the current selection start.
+   - PARTIAL - primitive annotations work, variable length does not yet.

-4. Have these annotations correctly render in the tree so that I can be assured they have been created.
+4. Have these annotations correctly render in the tree so that I can be assured they have been created. - DONE!

-5. Get the viewer UI to render the annotations somehow.
-I already have an idea of what this will look like but I want to modify the renderer to break up the task of identifying what type of cell is being rendered, and rendering the cell.
-It looks like the best plan might be to follow a stacked style where cells can have multiple renders which render in the following order:

-     - Fill background color of component
-     - Fill background color of annotation (if there is one)
-     - Fill background color of selection (if selected)
-     - Fill background color of cursor (if at cursor)
-     - Fill border color of annotation (if there is one)
-     - Draw marker for annotation note (if there is one)
+5. Get the viewer UI to render the annotations. - DONE!

 6. UI for deleting annotations under the cursor.